lbastigk/Nebulite/doc/Commands.md

 ###### `debug collision-detect variable`

 ```
-Show available commands and their descriptions

-Help for function 'variable':

 Tests collision detection of variable names

 Tries to bind a variable name to globalspace that is already registered, expecting a collision error.